pramsey/crunchyblog/xkcd/index.md

 ST_Affine(geom, a, b, d, e, xoff, yoff)
 ```

-Where the parameter correspond to an affine transformation matrix like this:
+Where the parameters correspond to an affine transformation matrix:

 ```
 a  b  xoff